-Now, did Abraham understand God's directive?
+Now did Abraham understand God's directive?
 Yes.
-Was he lying to the young men by saying, "We will return to you"?
+What he lying to the young men by saying, "we will return to you"?
 I don't think so.

-Abraham engaged in what I call Divine Logic.
-You see, Abraham understood two things.
+Abraham engaged in what I call - Divine Logic.
+You see Abraham understood two things.

 - God had said that Isaac was the child of promise.
 He was the one through whom the prophecy would be fulfilled. - God told Abraham to sacrifice Isaac to him.
-That would require Abraham to cut the throat of Isaac, drain his blood, cut off his arms and legs, and then burn his body completely. - Somehow or another, God was going to have to put this boy back again.
-Somehow God was going to have to reinstate that spilled blood.
-Somehow God would have to breathe again the breath of life.
+That would require Abraham cutting the throat of Isaac, draining his blood, cutting off his arms and legs, then burning his body completely.

+Somehow or another God was going to have to put this boy back again.
+Some how God was going to have to reinstate that spilt blood.
+Somehow God would have to breath again the breath of life.
 The promise of God demanded that Isaac have a child.
 That had not occurred.
-Abraham believed God for the unbelievable a resurrection.
+Abraham was believing God for the unbelievable - a resurrection.

-You say Pastor that's quite a stretch - No not at all -

-Hebrews 11:17-19 (NAS) 17 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only begotten son; 18 it was he to whom it was said, "In Isaac your descendants shall be called."
+You say Pastor that's quite a stretch - No not at all - Hebrews 11:17-19 (NAS) 17 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only begotten son; 18 it was he to whom it was said, "In Isaac your descendants shall be called."
 19 He considered that God is able to raise people even from the dead, from which he also received him back as a type.

-3. PRINCIPLE NUMBER THREE - God's test requires you to engage in Divine Logic.
+PRINCIPLE NUMBER THREE - God's test require you to engage in Divine Logic.